MDW-94/health_data_science/README.md

 ## Final Notes & Ideas
-I am always keen to discuss how technologies can be used for social good - I'm constantly researching into new organisations that will utilise software engineering and data science for the benefit of people (not the detriment!).
+I am always keen to discuss how technologies can be used for social good - I'm constantly researching into new organisations that will utilise software engineering and data science for the benefit of people.
 Please feel free to get in touch if you have any questions or would like to discuss anything - my LinkedIn can be found in my GitHub profile.

 I will be using https://quarto.org/ in the future to regularly update my development plus